AnoopKumarUpadhyay/Online-Registration-For-College-Facilities/README.md

 Scope:

-The Scope of the “online registration for college facilities” includes that it is helhul to aal the colleges for registration purpose
+The Scope of the “online registration for college facilities” includes that it is helpful to all the colleges for registration purpose